DrAditya-Kandamuru/evidra-privacy-policy/privacy-policy.md

 To request account deletion:
 - Email us at: EVIDRALabs@outlook.com
-- Use the email address registered with your EVIDRA account
+- Use the email address or phone number registered with your EVIDRA account
 - Include “Account Deletion Request” in the subject line

 Once the request is verified, the following data will be permanently deleted: